 What’s the goal?

-• Improve your drawing, painting, mark-making skills
+• Improve your drawing, painting, and mark-making skills

 • Try and explore new ways of art-making